 2 Corinthians 9:11b-14 (NKJV) – which causes thanksgiving through us to God.
 12 For the administration of this service not only supplies the needs of the saints, but also is abounding through many thanksgivings to God, 13 while, through the proof of this ministry, they glorify God for the obedience of your confession to the gospel of Christ, and for your liberal sharing with them and all men, 14 and by their prayer for you, who long for you because of the exceeding grace of God in you.

 When I read this, I had an “Aha moment.”
-I had never thought about how giving not only encourages recipients to praise God, but also for them to pray for you.
-After I read this, I was talking with Louie about it and realized that I have people on my prayer list that have given to our GR8 Relationships ministry and that is why they are on the list.
-My own prayer list confirms those verses to me without even knowing the truth of the verses.
+I had never thought about how giving not only encourages recipients to praise God but also for them to pray for you.
+After I read this, I was talking with Louie about it and realized that we have people on our prayer list that have given to our GR8 Relationships ministry, which is why they are on the list.
+Our prayer list confirms those verses to me without even knowing the truth of the verses.

-- Your generosity encourages them to have joy for the exceeding grace of God in you (9:14b)
+- …encourages them to have joy for the exceeding grace of God in you (9:14b)